Vitamins like Vitamin D, calcium, and multivitamins are amongst the most popular dietary supplements people take.

 6. Eye Health

-Several studies suggest that (DHA) one of the key omega-3 fat found in fish oil or through eating a diet rich in omega-3s such fish and nuts, has been proven to improve eye health.
+Several studies suggest that (DHA) one of the key omega-3 fat found in fish oil or through eating a diet rich in omega-3s such as fish and nuts, has been proven to improve eye health.

 It’s also said that omega-3s may help protect your eyes from age-related macular degeneration and dry eye syndrome by promoting healthy blood vessel growth and circulation in the eyes.